PaOMiAnZuiS/Rust-numerical-library/README.md

 This library using packed_simd and rayon to accelerate the numerical operation.

-###Here are the comparation of the performances between this library and Intel-MKL:
+**Here are the comparation of the performances between this library and Intel-MKL**

 MKL-cblas_dasum: